 - Peanut Allergies: All students who have an allergy to peanuts and need an Epi Pen are required to sit at the "peanut free table" in the cafeteria.
 (No Exceptions) All other students who are on record with the Health Office as having a peanut allergy must also sit at the "peanut free table" regardless of whether the allergy is mild or severe.
 They may have one "lunch buddy" sit with them at the "peanut free table" as long as the attached permission slip is signed by the parent or legal guardian and on file with the food services manager.
-The food services manager will carefully inspect the "buddy's" lunch to make sure that it is safe. - o If you would like to request that your child sit with his or her class, then we are requiring a signed doctor's note to be on file with the Health Office specifically stating that they do not have a prescription for an Epi Pen and that it is not a severe enough allergy to have to sit at the peanut free table, and that it is ok for the student to sit with the class.
+The food services manager will carefully inspect the "buddy's" lunch to make sure that it is safe. - If you would like to request that your child sit with his or her class, we require a signed doctor's note to be on file with the Health Office specifically stating that your child does not have a prescription for an Epi Pen, that it is not a severe enough allergy to have to sit at the peanut free table, and that it is ok for the student to sit with the class.
 Again, this doesn't include those students who have a prescription for an Epi Pen.
-They must sit at the "peanut free table". - Lactose Intolerant: If your child is Lactose Intolerant and needs a milk substitution when ordering school lunches, a doctor's diagnosis must be on file with the health office.

-- Special Dietary Needs: If your child has special dietary needs due to a disability, a doctor's diagnosis must be on file with the school health office. - Classroom Parties/Treats: Food substitutions due to allergies or special dietary needs for students will NOT be made by Noah Webster School during classroom parties. (i.e. holiday parties, pizza parties, etc.) It is the parent's responsibility to provide an alternative snack.
+They must sit at the "peanut free table". - \circ Medical documentation is required to remove a nut allergy from a student's health record. - Lactose Intolerant: If your child is Lactose Intolerant and needs a milk substitution when ordering school lunches, a doctor's diagnosis must be on file with the health office. - Special Dietary Needs: Medical documentation is required for all food allergies and/or food restrictions. - Classroom Parties/Treats: Food substitutions due to allergies or special dietary needs for students will NOT be made by Noah Webster School during classroom parties. (i.e. holiday parties, pizza parties, etc.) It is the parent's responsibility to provide an alternative snack. - Release of Allergy Dietary Restrictions: To release previously implemented allergy dietary restrictions, a note from the student's doctor/healthcare provider stating that the allergy no longer applies to that student is required.
+The student will remain on the food restrictions and allergen list until the written verification is received by the Health Office.